AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/object_oriented_programming/oop05_use_explicit_overriding_annotations.rst

 +++++++++++++

-The declaration of a primitive operation that overrides an inherited operation must include an explicit "overriding" annotation.
+The declaration of a primitive operation that overrides an inherited operation must include an explicit :ada:`overriding` annotation.

 The semantics of inheritance in mainstream object-oriented languages may result in two kinds of programming errors: 1) intending, but failing, to override an